 The reason for this lies in the subconscious associations we make when we think of the words “problem” and “challenge”.

 It is important to know why and how language affects you, so you can choose words that empower you instead of words that drag your energy down.

-Research in the medical field and in neuroscience, shows evidence that our body and our brain activity calm down when we think of the color blue.
-Conversely; our body and brain get fired up and restless when the think of the color red.
+Research in the medical field and in neuroscience shows evidence that our body and our brain activity calm down when we think of the color blue.
+Conversely; our body and brain get fired up and restless when we think of the color red.

 Do Words Have Power, or Not?

 Neither the color blue nor the color red, however, have any power over you; they are merely words that label visual concepts.
 This leads back to the popular debate whether words have power or not, which to a large extent is a matter of semantics.

 It is not the actual word itself that exerts an influence over you, it is the mental associations and thought processes you make (usually subconsciously) when thinking of that word.
 The only reason why thinking of the color blue, calms down your mental processes, is that you associate big, open skies and oceans with that color. (spaces so vast that you could stare at them forever without seeing any activity)

 The color red, on the other hand, is connected to thoughts of fire, blood, danger signs, scary stuff.
 As a result: red is far more intimidating than blue.

 In conclusion: the colors or the words we use to name those colors, don’t carry any influence or power.
 It is the thoughts (resulting in feelings) we associate with those colors that make us feel a certain way.

 On the other hand, one could of course claim that if words trigger certain associations and analogies which influence you in any way, indirectly words indeed have power.